Solar Incentives Georgia 2026: Complete Statewide Guide

 Are solar panels worth it in Georgia in 2026?

 Yes.
 Georgia averages 210+ sunny days per year.
-After the 30% federal ITC and no state income tax credit; property tax and sales tax exemptions available, most Georgia homeowners see a payback period of 8–12 years and decades of energy savings afterward.
+With the federal §25D credit expired for 2026 purchases (a lease or PPA may still capture 30% via §48E) and no state income tax credit; property tax and sales tax exemptions available, most Georgia homeowners see a payback period of 8–12 years and decades of energy savings afterward.

 Can I combine multiple solar incentives in Georgia?

 Yes.
-Georgia homeowners can stack the federal ITC, no state income tax credit; property tax and sales tax exemptions available, and net metering credits from Georgia Power / Diverse Power / EMC co-ops — all together, significantly lowering your net cost and improving your return on investment.
+Georgia homeowners can stack state incentives — the federal §25D credit expired for 2026 purchases, though a lease or PPA may still capture 30% via §48E — including no state income tax credit; property tax and sales tax exemptions available, and net metering credits from Georgia Power / Diverse Power / EMC co-ops — all together, significantly lowering your net cost and improving your return on investment.

 Do I need to own my home to claim Georgia solar incentives?